Rohingya Crisis Appeal

 Asha was one of them.
 She fled after her home was burnt to the ground and her mother, father and three sisters killed.

 Conditions in the camps are incredibly difficult and children like Asha are particularly vulnerable.
 They have lost the families who loved them.
 A gift to Christian Aid is not only about taking care of children’s basic needs.
 By giving regularly, you can help them to recover from trauma, grief and build hope for the future.

 Asha regularly visits one of Christian Aid’s child-friendly spaces in the refugee camp, allowing her to learn and play and receive emotional support.

-But Asha is just one of thousands of forgotten children.
+She is just one of thousands of forgotten children.
 Your support could help save children like Asha from living with the horror of the Rohingya crisis and enable them to feel safe again.

 Horrific violence persists in Myanmar, with entire villages burned.
 Neighbourhoods have become like ghost towns.